-Our University's President, Chief Operations Officer/Provost, Vice President of Campus Operations, Dean of Students, and Chief of Campus Safety will coordinate the issuing of a timely warning in the event that a situation arises, either on or off campus that constitutes an ongoing or continuing threat to our community.
+Our University's President, Chief Operating Officer, Vice President of Campus Operations, Dean of Students, and Director of Campus Safety will coordinate the issuing of a timely warning if a situation arises, either on or off campus that constitutes an ongoing or continuing threat to our community.
 The timely warning bulletins must be related to a crime that is reportable under The Clery or SaVE Act and represents a threat to the campus community, i.e., murder, robbery, sexual assault, arson, etc. as defined under Code of Federal Regulations 668.46(e).

-Persons with information warranting a timely warning should report the circumstances to the Department of Campus Safety, 1 W. Firestorm Way, Glendale Arizona, (602-489-5301) or other University personnel immediately.
-Our University's President, Chief Operations Officer/Provost, Senior Director of Operations, Dean of Students, and Chief of Campus Safety will coordinate all timely warnings prior to posting unless there is an immediate life-threatening emergency.
-The Chief of Campus Safety may provide immediate direction and response during a life-threatening emergency, and when it is safe to do so will coordinate a response with our University's President, Chief Operations Officer/Provost, Senior Director of Operations, Dean of Students.
+Persons with information warranting a timely warning should report the circumstances to the Department of Campus Safety, 1W.
+Firestorm Way, Glendale Arizona, (602-489-5301) or other University personnel immediately.
+Our University's President, Chief Operating Officer, Vice President of Operations, Dean of Students, and Director of Campus Safety will coordinate all timely warnings prior to posting unless there is an immediate life-threatening emergency.
+The Director of Campus Safety may provide immediate direction and response during a life-threatening emergency, and when it is safe to do so will coordinate a response with our University's President, Chief Operating Officer, Vice President of Operations, Dean of Students.

 Reasonable steps will be taken to notify our ACU community, including but not limited to emails, texting, cell phones, voice messages, and/or public postings, as appropriate to the situation.
-Students, staff, and faculty who wish to sign up for Punch Alert, our University's mass notification system, can do so online by logging onto the ACU Campus Safety website, and following the prompts (www.arizonachristian.edu/campussafety).
+Students, staff, and faculty who wish to sign up for STOPit, our university's mass notification system, can do so online by logging onto the ACU Campus Safety website, and following the prompts (www.arizonachristian.edu/ campussafety).